vildealm/Project-3/README.md

 - npm install
 - npm start
 - ** new terminal
+- ** in root folder, run:
-- npm start in main folder
+- npm start

 If by any chance something is not working, running these installs in the root folder separately solved the problems for us:
 - npm install react-modal@3.11.2